-OUTPUT [incout incplt incrst nrstsv inclog inchis]

-incout Increment interval for output of results (default = 1) incplt Increment interval for writing of plotting data to the plot file (default $= 1$).
+OUTPUT [incout incplt incrst nrstsv inclog inchis] incout Increment interval for output of results (default = 1) incplt Increment interval for writing of plotting data to the plot file (default = 1).
 PLOT FILE does not need to be specified. incrst The increment interval for writing of problem data to the restart file (default = 0).
-RESTART WRITE does not need to be specified. nrstsv The maximum number of restart dumps to be saved (default $= 0$).
+RESTART WRITE does not need to be specified. nrstsv The maximum number of restart dumps to be saved (default = 0).
 For example, to save the latest 2 dumps throughout the problem, set nrstsv = 2. inclog The increment interval for writing the time step $\log (\text{default} = 1)$. inchis The increment interval for writing the selective results history file. (default=1 and will only be invoked if selective results output is specified).
 In problems where the restart facility is used, a separate history file is created for each analysis.

-The TERMINATION data section specifies when the analysis terminates.
+The TERMINATION data section specifies when the stage terminates.
 If not specified, the default or previously defined user data are assumed.

-TERMINATION [maxinc ttime dtterm steady maxnod mxvar rmxdsp]

-rmxdsp] maxino TI () ttime The total response time at which the analysis should terminate (default = a large number). dtterm steady Value to terminate analysis relating the current displacement increment to the displacement increment directly following a new control data section. П incremental displacement on current step < steady incremental displacement norm on first step mxnod The node number of displacement to be limited (default = 0).

-T mxvar The variable number of displacement to be limited at node mxnod (default = 0).
-The maximum displacement of node man and variable manner (default -
+TERMINATION [maxinc ttime dtterm steady maxnod mxvar rmxdsp tstage icktrm] maxinc The maximum number of time steps to be applied (default = 1). ttime The total response time at which the stage should terminate (default = a large number). dtterm The minimum time step below which the stage should terminate (default = 0.0). steady Value to terminate stage relating the current displacement increment to the displacement increment directly following a new control data section. $\Box \frac{\text{incremental displacement norm on current step}}{\text{in group on table displacement on first step}} < steady$ - incremental displacement onfirst step mxnod The node number of displacement to be limited (default = 0). mxvar The variable number of displacement to be limited at node mxnod (default = 0). rmxdsp The maximum displacement of node mxnod variable mxvar (default = 0). tstage The time duration of the stage (default $= 0$). icktrm Check that termination time ttime or tstage is reached at the end of the stage; stop if not and another stage is to follow.
+0 - do not stop (default) 1 - stop

-The maximum displacement of node mxnod variable mxvar (default = 0).